felegare/PiCamexif/README.md

 ```
 You should now see the 'Camera' option when you are in the 'Interfacing options'.
 Once the camera is enabled, reboot the Raspberry Pi.

-##### c.
-Set Up the GPS
+##### c. virtualenv

-##### d.
-Installing Virtualenv

-If you wish to install Virtualenv on your Raspberry Pi, simply run :
+If you wish to install virtualenv on your Raspberry Pi, simply run :
 ```shell
 sudo pip install virtualenv
 ```

-### Python Virtualenv
-Using Virtualenv, you can set and activate your python environment with the following commands :
+You can then set and activate your python environment with the following commands :
 ```shell
 virtualenv YOUR_PATH --python=3.7
 source activate YOUR_ENV/bin/activate
 pip install picamera adafruit-circuitpython-gps gpsphoto exifread pillow piexif
 ```
+> Note : You could also install the python librairies without using virtualenv.